 We first focused on the tool bench.
 Working top to bottom, we cleared its upper and lower shelves, work surface, peg board and two drawers.

 We next turned to shelves along the back wall of the basement.
 First clearing the floor in front, we then moved some things around and eliminated (what another client has called) “visual noise.”

 Our time used up, Megan felt good, and excited to continue on her own in the afternoon.
-Would I return if she got stuck or needed more help?
-Of course!
-In a few months’ time, would I come to her office to help with reducing the piles of paper?
-Of course!

 After our two “double session” days working in the basement, Ann and I started transforming another room.
 Her husband Bill, who had died several months previously, seemingly kept every piece of mail ever sent to him during their many years together in the house.
 His office had lots of paper, most of which could be recycled or shredded.
 There also were boxes, CDs about computer operating systems, political buttons, books, office supplies and other items to be discarded or given away.
 Our task was to de-clutter the room to make possible its transformation into a guest room for visitors, including grandchildren.